 Global Health Seed Grants

-AHC Global Health Seed Grants foster new interdisciplinary research collaborations, in focus regions, to advance new global health research.
+Our Global Health Seed Grant program fosters new interdisciplinary research collaborations to advance new global health research.

 Required elements of the proposal:

-Health research activities that take place in East Africa, Southeast Asia, or Latin America/Caribbean
+- Health research activities that take place in Africa, Asia, or Latin America/Caribbean

 Preference is given to proposals that include: